 This active volcano is located in the Afar depression in Ethiopia.

-Reaching the volcano is a task in itself because of high temperatures, rough terrain and constant fear of earthquakes.
+Reaching the volcano is a task in itself because of the high temperatures, rough terrain and constant fear of earthquakes.

 If you do plan to pay a visit, make sure you are well prepared and in a group.